-Sammy finished studying in early 2020 - just in time to respond to the 'craft boom' created by the lockdown of March that year.
+Sammy completed her PhD in early 2020 - just in time to respond to the 'craft boom' created by the lockdown of March that year.
 She moved Paraffle into a studio in Edinburgh, and brought her partner Ali on board to help her grow Paraffle even further.
 Sammy continues to be inspired by the natural world, flowing patterns, and bright colour combinations.

 Making embroidery easy & accessible

 Since the earliest days of Paraffle, Sammy wanted to ensure that all of her kits were accessible to beginners.
 From each kit providing everything that you need to get started on a piece of embroidery; to the carefully planned instructions, with photos for each new stitch used, each element is centred around people who have never picked up a needle before, or consider themselves 'not crafty'.

 Sammy continuously works on creating videos and other teaching guides; adding detailed descriptions to the website; and stocking the shop with stitching aids such as needle threaders and hoop stands.
 If you ever need large-print instructions, help with pattern transfers or any other tricky bits, don't hesitate to get in touch!

 A core part of Paraffle is creating a supportive and encouraging community of stitchers.
 Sammy is always available via email to give help and advice if any questions come up along the way.
 A huge part of learning a new skill is being able to seek answers and experiment with ideas - so there's no such thing as a stupid question!